godot-rust/gdnative/CONTRIBUTING.md

 # Contributing to godot's rust bindings.

-The godot rust bindings developers welcome contribution from everyone.
+The godot-rust bindings developers welcome contribution from everyone.
 Here are the guidelines if you are thinking of helping us:

 ## Contributions

-Contributions to should be made in the form of GitHub pull requests.
+Contributions should be made in the form of GitHub pull requests (PRs).
 Each pull request will be reviewed by a core contributor (someone with permission to land patches) and either landed in the main tree or given feedback for changes that would be required.

+When opening a PR, our continuous integration (CI) pipeline will automatically perform a few basic checks (formatting, lints, unit tests).
+Please make sure those checks pass, adjusting your code if necessary.

 Should you wish to work on an issue, please claim it first by commenting on the GitHub issue that you want to work on it.
 This is to prevent duplicated efforts from contributors on the same issue.